 Volunteering for our Scholars program goes beyond our tutoring services.
 We need volunteers to greet students and tutors, assist with administrative duties, engage with students during free time, and other support as needed.

-Monday-Friday, 8:30 AM - 12:15PM Known as "Casa Feliz," our senior program creates social networks, improves strength and balance, maintains cognitive health, improves nutrition, promotes health, and manages chronic diseases.
-Volunteers assist with meal delivery, exercise classes, health education, entertainment, and other administrative needs of programming.
+Known as "Casa Feliz," our older program creates social networks, improves strength and balance, maintains cognitive health, improves nutrition, promotes health, and manages chronic diseases.
+Volunteers support the program with meal preparation, supervising activity time, and chaperoning field trips.

-September- May, Wednesdays, 6:15-7:15PM WRAP is a workforce training program for high school students based in technical instruction, soft-skill development and financial literacy/support.
+Wesley-Rankin Aspiring Professionals (WRAP) is a workforce training program for high school students based in technical instruction, soft-skill development and financial literacy/support.
 Beginning in the 2nd year of the program, students are matched with coaches who work with them to continue personalizing the content and developing the soft-skills needed to gain and maintain a job.
-Coaches work with students in small groups and 1:1, using weekly touchpoints and Wesley-Rankin curriculum to guide the process.
+Coaches work with students in small groups and one on one, using weekly touchpoints and Wesley-Rankin's curriculum to guide the process.